BIOS, Teesside University

 Built on an existing car park, the new gateway building is located in close proximity to existing foul easement and services, adjacent to existing buildings on a live campus and, alongside a main road and existing trees.

-The building has been designed to achieve BREEAM Outstanding building with a Net Zero rating.
+The building has achieved BREEAM Outstanding and been designed to a Net Zero rating.
 It incorporates a range of renewable energy systems such as PV panels, low-carbon building materials and energy-efficient equipment, systems and plant.

 The high-quality and flexible environment has been designed to require minimal maintenance over its planned sixty-year lifespan.
 The use of Modern Methods of Construction (MMC) meant that all structural elements could be fabricated off-site, delivered and installed on site, reducing the overall construction programme.